Skip to Main Content

 Professional on-set communication equipment keeping your production coordinated and running smoothly.

-Here is how this works in practice.
-Production comms kit keep departments set up across sets, stages, and remote locations.
-Pro intercom systems, walkie-talkies, and wireless comms networks enable real-time planning between directors, assistant directors, camera, sound, and production management across the shooting day.
+Production communication kits keep every department connected across sets, stages, and remote locations.
+Professional intercom systems, walkie-talkies, and wireless networks link directors, assistant directors, camera, sound, and production management in real time all day.

-Here is the short of it.
-We give and configure comms kit packages scaled to your production's crew size and location complexity.
-Our team handles channel planning, gear distribution, and tech setup so your departments can communicate reliably from the first call to wrap each day.
+We supply and configure kit packages scaled to your crew size and location complexity.
+Our team handles channel planning, gear handout, and tech setup, so your departments stay in reliable contact from the first call to wrap each day.

 Capabilities